schrtim/lhmp-thor-magni-challenge/README.md

 ### 2.2.
 Adjust submission metadata

-The repositories main directory contains a **config.ini** file.
+The repository's main directory contains a **config.ini** file.
-Here you can adjust your team name and specifiy your method.
+Here you can adjust your team name and specify your method.
-As well as specify the name of your prediction file that you want to upload to the challenge as a prediction in the next step.
+Also, specify the name of your prediction file that you want to upload to the challenge as a prediction in the next step.

 ## 3. How to test a prediction